I’ve noticed that a few comments on the site have been rather negative and sometimes a touch unkind. I wonder we could all take it down a notch.

 I mean this seriously, and it will be the test I apply when I decide whether to delete comments: if it wouldn’t be welcome at a dinner party, it’s not welcome as a comment.
-I shall delight in deleting and disemvowelling boors.
+I shall delight in deleting boors.

 And, of course, people get heated and even angry at parties.
 I understand.
 But I think we can see it as regrettable rather than inevitable.
 Challenge ideas that you disagree with rather than people.
 You’re here for cocktails, not keggers.
 Slips will be tolerated.
 Blockheads will not.